thejourneyofman/QuantLib/README.md

 #### -- boost (1.75.0)
 #### -- MSMPI (10.1.2) 64 bit

-## The following parts are cloned from original repository,
+## The following parts are cloned from original repository
 https://github.com/lballabio/QuantLib

 # QuantLib: the free/open-source library for quantitative finance